jakub-skowron/AGD_renamer/README.md

 ### Description

 AGD_renamer was created to automate the files renaming process in according to the parts list.
-Parts file's names organisation is necessery to making documentation in our production plant.
+Parts file's names organisation is necessery to make documentation in our production plant.
 Program gets data from the parts list, prepares a correct words array and changes files names (in .png, .jpg, .dxf, .stp formats).

 ### Requirements